BioBoost/vives-smart-campus/README.md

 * Low Power: any system where power is expressed in terms of **milliamperes (mA)** or **milliWatts (mW)**
 * Ultra Low Power: any system where power is expressed in terms of **microamperes (µA)** or **microWatts (µW)**

 Do note that when talking about ultra low power devices, voltage is not a measure of low power.
-Think about the Intel core i9-7980XE being sourced at 1.4V but having a TPD of 165W.
+Think about the Intel core i9-7980XE being sourced at 1.35V but is able to draw hundredths of Watts.
 This is not a low power system in context of embedded devices.

 ## Making the Campus Smart(er)